 03 of 03

-How Many Kittens Can a Queen Bear in Her Lifetime?
+How Many Kittens Can a Cat Have?

 If you suspect your pet is sick, call your vet immediately.
 For health-related questions, always consult your veterinarian, as they have examined your pet, know the pet's health history, and can make the best recommendations for your pet.